opnsense/docs/source/manual/install.rst

 consult the :doc:`serial access how-to<how-tos/serial_access>`.

-Write the image to a USB flash drive (>=1 GB) or an IDE hard disk, either with dd under FreeBSD or under Windows with physdiskwrite
+Write the image to a USB flash drive (>=1 GB) or an IDE hard disk, either with dd under FreeBSD, HardenedBSD or under Windows with physdiskwrite

 Before writing an (iso) image you need to unpack it first (use bunzip2).

-**FreeBSD**
+**FreeBSD, HardenedBSD**
 ::

   dd if=OPNsense-##.#.##-[Type]-[Architecture].img of=/dev/daX bs=16k